-New students applying for admission to the College who meet all of the admissions requirements of GPA of 2.75 or higher and scoring a minimum composite of 19 on the ACT, 900 or higher on the SAT may be accepted as Regular Acceptance.
+New students applying for admission to the College who meet all the admissions requirements of GPA of 2.75 may be accepted on Regular Acceptance.
+Transfer students applying for admission to the College who meet all the admissions requirements and a GPA of 2.50 may be accepted on Regular Acceptance.
 No restrictions are placed upon the applicant's study and workloads or eligibility for co-curricular activities.
 Students are considered in good academic standing.